 It’s no wonder that more than 30 percent of the nation’s $30 billion in wine and beer sales takes place in final few months of the year.
-Between the many dinner parties, work parties, and holiday parties that happen around this time, the season can easily be called the Season of Cheers.
-However, each opportunity to raise a glass can bring with it an increased risk of impaired driving.
+Between the many dinner, work, and holiday parties that happen around this time, the season can easily be called the Season of Cheers.
+But what about the sober folks looking for alcohol-free drinks?

 December is National Impaired Driving Awareness Month.
 The National Highway Traffic & Safety Administration (NHTSA) reports that an average of 30 million Americans drive drunk each year.
 Furthermore, the NHTSA reports that traffic fatalities involving alcohol and drugs increase significantly during the holidays.
 This holiday season, choose a designated driver (DD) or choose to be one.

 But staying sober during this season can be challenging, especially if you’re throwing a New Year’s Eve party — or attending one.
 Still, you don’t have to drink to celebrate.
 Here are a few alcohol-free “mocktail” recipes to help you and your guests toast the end of the year in style.